 In part one, I broke down the three main components that make up a solar system: panels, inverters, and batteries.
 In this article, we are going to go over a few more pieces of equipment.

 The last article ended with the topic of using batteries to store the unused electricity for later use.
 Deep-cycle batteries are among the best out there to use in a battery bank system for a couple of reasons: first, the deep cycle batteries can handle prolonged and repeated uses, and second, they hold a little more power.

 When using a battery bank it’s important to have a charge controller or regulator as well.
-Charge controllers or regulators are a very important addition to any solar system using a battery bank for backup storage and power.
-This piece of equipment is designed to keep your batteries from becoming overcharged.
+Charge controllers or regulators are a very important addition to any solar system using a battery bank for backup storage and power because this piece of equipment is designed to keep your batteries from becoming overcharged.
 It will regulate the voltage and the electrical current that comes from the solar panel to the battery.
-There are two things that can happen if a battery becomes overcharged.
+There are two things that can happen if a battery becomes overcharged:

 - The battery will become very hot to the touch and begin to swell.
 If the battery swells too much, it can result in sulfuric acid leaking, which is a bad thing.
 Sulfuric acid is highly corrosive and can cause a lot of damage and harm, especially if your skin comes in contact with it.
 Always check your batteries to avoid these issues!

 - This next result of an overcharged battery might seem strange; however, it is true.
 When a battery becomes overcharged there’s a possibility that the battery will die quickly or suddenly.

 Is There Something Other Than Batteries That Will Keep The Energy From Backflowing?